A voice, a non existent mystery; facial features, a 2D image viewed on a cell phone; height and build, not a way to tell.

 “Have any fun plans for the weekend?”

-Face-to-face with a live human being who moves, speaks, breathes, has a brain that functions – a sly smile here, intense eye contact, lively hand gestures engrossed in conversation.
+Face-to-face with a live human being who moves, speaks, breathes – a sly smile here, intense eye contact, lively hand gestures engrossed in conversation.

-Two strangers connect to one another with eyes that see, hands that feel and ears that hear.
+Two strangers connect to one another with senses that experience real things.

 Thoughts buzz – Did I talk too much?
 Did I bore him, do we “get” one another?, What does he think of me?
 Do I smell?
 Am I annoying?
 Does he find me as attractive in person as he did when he liked the 2D photo of me?